-Florence Nightingale instigated the Wash Your Hands message in her Notes On Nursing in 1859 so you won’t be surprised to learn that we’re asking you to follow her advice when you visit us.
-To make sure you do it properly, Florence herself will greet you on arrival to show you how it’s done (be warned, she can be quite strict!).
+Florence Nightingale instigated the Wash Your Hands message in her Notes On Nursing in 1859 so you won’t be surprised to learn that we’re asking you to follow her advice when you can visit us!
 She also campaigned for decades for improved cleanliness for better public health, so we’ll be following in her footsteps to keep you safe during your visit.

-– Please wash your hands when you arrive and use the hand sanitiser we’ve provided throughout the museum.
-Hydroalcoholic gel will be provided at the entrance.
+– Please wash your hands when you arrive or use the hand sanitiser we’ve provided throughout the museum.
+Hydroalcoholic gel will be provided at the entrance

-– We have installed a splash-screen at our admission desk where you show your pre-booked ticket
+– We have installed a splash-screen at our admission desk where you can purchase your ticket

-– We have organised a professional deep clean of the museum prior to opening and professional cleaning will continue twice a day
+– We organised a professional deep clean of the museum prior to opening and it is professionally cleaned each morning

 – Headphones and digital/touch screens will be cleaned regularly throughout the day